macio1001/ReservationTable/README.md

 Features in application was partake on features client and features resturant.

-Features client:
+### Features client:
    - Reminder password
    - Register
    - Sign in
-    - show history reservation
+   - Show history reservation
-    - reservation table (user choose hour and amount of people, next step selected table on the maps table and last step reservation process this generation QR)
+   - Reservation table (user choose hour and amount of people, next step selected table on the maps table and last step reservation process this generation QR)

-Features restaurant:
+### Features restaurant:
    - Sign In
    - Reminder password
-    - show history reservation
+   - Show history reservation
-    - scanning QR
+   - Scanning QR
-    - can on or off table
+   - Can on or off table

 ## Sources